 The League was officially formed in 1972-73 by local youth organizations including youth clubs and scout groups in the Scunthorpe area.
 These clubs had previously been playing friendlies and they formed one league for the under-fourteen age group to play on Sundays.

-At the inaugurate meeting of the teams a committee was elected Roy Fenwick was elected Secretary, a position he still holds today!
+At the inaugurate meeting of the teams a committee was elected - Roy Fenwick was elected Secretary, which he retired from in 2014 and Chris Burnham, the present Secretary, was elected.
 Dennis Gregory was elected Chairman and Councillor Alex Moore, President.
 At the time Alex Moore was Chairman of Scunthorpe United and the first cup final was played at Scunthorpe Unitedís ground, the Old Show Ground.